CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-01.md

 # Lab 01: Get started with Azure OpenAI Service

-## Lab scenario
+## Lab Scenario
 Azure OpenAI Service brings the generative AI models developed by OpenAI to the Azure platform, enabling you to develop powerful AI solutions that benefit from the security, scalability, and integration of services provided by the Azure cloud platform.
-In this exercise, you'll learn how to get started with Azure OpenAI by provisioning the service as an Azure resource and using Azure OpenAI Studio to deploy and explore OpenAI models.
+In this exercise, you will learn how to get started with Azure OpenAI by provisioning the service as an Azure resource and using Azure OpenAI Studio to deploy and explore OpenAI models.

-## Lab objectives
+## Lab Objectives
 In this lab, you will complete the following tasks:

 - Task 1: Provision an Azure OpenAI resource
 - Task 2: Deploy a model
-- Task 3: Explore a model in the Completions playground
+- Task 3: Explore a model in the completions playground
-- Task 4: Use the Chat playground
+- Task 4: Use the chat playground
 - Task 5: Explore prompts and parameters
-- Task 6: Explore code-generation
+- Task 6: Explore code generation

-## Estimated time: 60 minutes
+## Estimated Time: 60 Minutes

-## Task 1: Provision an Azure OpenAI resource
+## Task 1: Provision an Azure OpenAI Resource

-In this task , you'll create an Azure resource in the Azure portal, selecting the OpenAI service and configuring settings such as region and pricing tier.
+In this task, you will create an Azure resource in the Azure portal, select the OpenAI service, and configure settings such as region and pricing tier.
 This setup allows you to integrate OpenAI's advanced language models into your applications.

 1. In the **Azure portal**, search for **OpenAI** and select **Azure OpenAI**.

    ![](../media/tel-11.png)

-2. On **Azure AI Services | Azure OpenAI** blade, click on **Create**.
+2. On the **Azure AI Services | Azure OpenAI** blade, click on **+Create**.

    ![](../media/tel-10.png)